 * Agreeing to report any violation of the policy to the appropriate EUROTAST DAC as soon as it is discovered;

-* Reporting research progress using controlled-access datasets through annual access renewal requests or project close-out reports;
+* Reporting research progress using controlled-access dataset through annual access renewal requests or project close-out reports;

-EUROTAST DAC expects that investigators who are approved to use controlled-access data will follow guidance on security best practices that outlines expected data security protections (e.g., physical security measures and user training) to ensure that the data are kept secure and not released to any person not permitted to access the data.
+EUROTAST DAC expects that investigators who are approved to use controlled-access data will follow guidance on security best practices that outlines expected data security protections (e.g., security measures and user training) to ensure that the data are kept secure and not released to any person not permitted to access the EUROTAST Genotype Data.

-If investigators violate the terms and conditions for secondary research use, EUROTAST DAC will take appropriate actions.
+Violations of these conditions are considered a serious breach of ethical conduct and may lead to legal action.
+If investigators violate the terms and conditions for secondary research use not related to population history and bio-anthropological questions, EUROTAST DAC will take appropriate actions.